Unlocking the Power of C++: A Deep Dive into Prime Number Generation

 Prime numbers between 10 and 20 are: 11, 13, 17, 19

 Curious about how to check whether a number is prime or not?
-We’ve got you covered!
-Learn more about prime number checks.
+You can learn more about prime number checks.

 Example 2: Displaying Prime Numbers with a Twist